Digital-Identity-Labs/mdqt/README.md

 # MDQT - A Metadata Query Tool

-MDQT is simple library and commandline tool to query MDQ services for SAML metadata.
+MDQT is small library and commandline tool to query MDQ services for SAML metadata.
-You can do this with curl but it's a little more convenient to use `mdqt` instead.
+You can do this with `curl` but it's a little more convenient to use `mdqt` instead.

 ## MDQ?